TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 17/Revelation 17.7.md

 ---

-And the angel said unto me, Wherefore didst thou wonder?
-I will tell thee the mystery of the woman, and of the beast that carrieth her, which hath the seven heads and the ten horns.
+The angel said to me, "Why do you wonder?
+I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and the ten horns.